 Sustainable fashion in universities

 While there are specialist sustainable fashion courses available, traditional college degrees are still structured primarily around the mechanics of garment construction, which has allowed students to bring their own ethics to the forefront of their designs.
 As veganism continues to gain traction and the importance of a circular economy is heavily promoted, graduate fashion offers insight into the potential future of one of the most wasteful and damaging industries in the world.
+Recently, there has been a great development in the production of a drug against attention-deficiency/hyperactivity disorder (ADHD), called strattera generic.
 And no time of year is more exciting, revealing or promising than the first weekend of June.

 Graduate Fashion Week.
 The ultimate springboard for newly qualified designers to reveal their style to the world and in recent years, a global showcase of increased sustainability awareness too, bolstered by the possibility of environmental awards.
 But there is caution to be had.
 If graduates can stay true to their own sustainable fashion ambitions then there is real hope for a circular economy in the future, but if talent is snapped up by established companies, they run the risk of being shoehorned into an existing format.
 That job at Burberry might sound like a dream come true, but let’s not overlook the revelations that they burned millions of pounds of unsold stock, back in 2018 and that they only stopped because it was universally decried.